An interview with renowned atheist Richard Dawkins on whether religion is a force for good or evil.

 Fanaticism, fundamentalism, superstition and ignorance.
 Religion is getting a bad press these days.
 Much of the conflict in the world, from the Middle East to Nigeria and Myanmar, is often blamed on religion.

-But what are the alternatives?
-Adolf Hitler was (not) an atheist.* Communism under Joseph Stalin, Pol Pot or Mao Zedong banned religion, but also massacred millions.
+But how are things from a different perspective?
+Defenders of religion claim Adolf Hitler was an atheist.
+Communism under Joseph Stalin, Pol Pot or Mao Zedong banned religion, but also massacred millions.
 And science brought incredible and amazing advances, but also pollution and the atomic bomb.

 A critic of religious dogmatism, Professor Richard Dawkins revolutionised genetics in 1976 with the publication of The Selfish Gene, which explained how evolution takes place at the genetic level.
 He has since written 12 more bestsellers, including The God Delusion which sold millions of copies, was translated into more than 30 languages, and catapulted him to the position of the world's foremost atheist.

 Mehdi Hasan interviews evolutionary biologist Richard Dawkins at the Oxford Union and asks: Is religion a force for good or evil?
 Can it co-exist with science?
 Is science the new religion?
 And why if god does not exist, is religion so persistent?